Bachfischer/COMP90042-Rumour-Detection-on-Twitter/README.md

     * `02_rumour_analysis.ipynb` -- Notebook with analyses to understand the nature COVID-19 rumours and how they differ to their non-rumour counterpart
     * `dataloader.py` -- Source code shared across the notebooks for loading and processing Twitter data
 * `submissions/` -- Submissions to the COMP90042 CodaLab competition ([Link to competition](https://competitions.codalab.org/competitions/30503))

+For further information, please refer to the project report attached to this submission.